-In order to make satisfactory academic progress toward a degree for the purposes of receipt of Title IV Federal Student Assistance, undergraduate students must achieve at least the GPA required for probationary status at the institution; after two years of enrollment at the college, students must have at least a "C" average, or its equivalent, or academic standing consistent with the requirements for graduation, and accumulate credits toward degree according to the following standards.
+In order to be making satisfactory academic progress toward a degree, for the purposes of receipt of Title IV Federal Student Assistance, an undergraduate student must achieve at least the GPA required for probationary status at the institution; after two years of enrollment at the college, at least a "C" average, or its equivalent, or academic standing consistent with the requirements for graduation; and accumulate credits toward degree according to the following standards:

-- 1. Accumulated credits are equal to or greater than two-thirds of the attempted credits at the institution. - 2.
-Attempted credits are not more than 150% of the credits normally required for completion of the degree.
-(If the above standards are not met, eligibility may be retained by meeting conditional standards.) - 3.
-For the associate degree, the conditional standard is: accumulated credits equal to or greater than (.875 x credits attempted) -21.
+- A. Accumulated credits are equal to or greater than two-thirds of the attempted credits at the institution. - B. Attempted credits are not more than 150% of the credits normally required for completion of the degree.
+(If the standards in paragraph A and B are not met, eligibility may be retained by meeting conditional standards.) - C. For the Associate degree, the conditional standard is: accumulated credits equal to or greater than [.875 x credits attempted] 21.